-On 4 January 2023, the Company announced that the last The total volume of gas transmitted in 2023 amounted to monthly payments due under key agreements with its main 10.15 billion cubic meters (bcm), or which 6.77 bcm went to customer, had not been received.
-As announced on 6 April consumers in the Czech Republic, transit to foreign countries 2023, negotiations with the main customer about resolving amounted to 1.04 bcm, and the remainder was transported the situation have not been successful.
-Consequently, N4G to gas storage facilities.
-Compared to 2022, total transport has decided to commence arbitration proceedings against decreased by 20.77 bcm. the main customer in order to protect its legal rights and seek the due payment of the amounts owed to it by the main cus-The decline was mainly caused by the absence of physical transmission of Russian gas via the Czech Republic and other tomer.
+On 4 January 2023, the Company announced that the last monthly payments due under key agreements with its main customer, had not been received.
+As announced on 6 April 2023, negotiations with the main customer about resolving the situation have not been successful.
+Consequently, N4G has decided to commence arbitration proceedings against the main customer in order to protect its legal rights and seek the due payment of the amounts owed to it by the main customer.

-In response to the aforementioned and ongoing external geopolitical uncertainties, NET4GAS continued building financial Domestic transport decreased in 2023 by 0.74 bcm compared reserves, implementing savings, and temporarily suspending the payment of dividends to shareholders during 2023.
-No to 2022, mainly due to higher average temperatures and savchanges in the financing of the Company took place in 2023. ings resulting in reduced consumption by Czech consumers.
-The Company continues to actively monitor the market conditions and the geopolitical situation in the territory where In 2023, NET4GAS fulfilled its contractual commitments unit conducts business, and is analysing options to improve its der 10,278 gas transmission agreements.
-The year-on-year financial resilience as the owner and operator of critical infradecrease in concluded contracts was mainly caused by the structure in the Czech Republic. general trend towards less gas transit activities.
+In response to the aforementioned and ongoing external geopolitical uncertainties, NET4GAS continued building financial reserves, implementing savings, and temporarily suspending the payment of dividends to shareholders during 2023.
+No changes in the financing of the Company took place in 2023.
+The Company continues to actively monitor the market conditions and the geopolitical situation in the territory where it conducts business, and is analysing options to improve its financial resilience as the owner and operator of critical infrastructure in the Czech Republic.